 EPA’s Integrated Risk Information System (IRIS) Program is developing an updated assessment of inorganic arsenic.
-See the chemical information page (listed as "IRIS Chemical Page", above) for the most up-to-date information about the status of this assessment.
+See the chemical information page tab for the most up-to-date information about the status of this assessment.

 Below is a list of milestones and associated products that have been released while developing the updated IRIS assessment of inorganic arsenic.